ray-project/ray/doc/source/cluster/kubernetes/user-guides/gcp-gke-gpu-cluster.md

   --machine-type g2-standard-4 \
 ```

 The `--accelerator` flag specifies the type and number of GPUs for each node in the node pool.
-In this example, we use the [NVIDIA L4](https://cloud.google.com/compute/docs/gpus#l4-gpus) GPU.
+This example uses the [NVIDIA L4](https://cloud.google.com/compute/docs/gpus#l4-gpus) GPU.
 The machine type `g2-standard-4` has 1 GPU, 24 GB GPU Memory, 4 vCPUs and 16 GB RAM.

 .. note::